mamachnik/go-webapps/methods/path.md

     // Delete a customer.
     DELETE /api/v1/customers/1

-* The pathes are unique identifiers of domain objects
+* The paths are unique identifiers of domain objects
 * The pattern is `{prefix}/{resource}/{id}/{subresource}/{subresource-id}/...`
 * The resource's name is always written in lowercase and plural